Not only we are alienating ourselves from Mother Nature, but getting ‘disconnected from our Inner Self

-As per another report of World Health Organisation, 7.5 per cent of the Indian population suffers from some form of mental disorder.
+As per another report by World Health Organisation, 7.5 percent of the Indian population suffers from some form of mental disorder.
 Mental illness constitutes one-sixth of all health-related disorders and India accounted for nearly 15% of the global mental neurological and substance abuse disorder burden.

-The treatment gap which is defined as the prevalence of mental illnesses and proportion of patients that get treatment, is over 70%.
-WHO predicts that by the end of 2020, roughly 20 per cent of India will suffer from mental illnesses!
+The treatment gap which is defined as the prevalence of mental illnesses and the proportion of patients that get treatment is over 70%.
+WHO predicts that by the end of 2020, roughly 20 percent of India will suffer from mental illnesses!

-There is disharmony between our life and ‘inner world’.
-We are getting disconnected from our own inner world, which is called is many names such as inner self, core self and authentic self.
+There is disharmony between our life and the ‘inner world’.
+We are getting disconnected from our own inner world, which is called are many names such as inner self, core self, and authentic self.
 We are all awfully busy in our outward world, we have stopped looking inside.
 Our Inner Self is always in sync with our best interests.

 Very often we don’t hear our inner voice due to the cacophony of the materialistic world.
 People often advise their disturbed friends to “Listen to your own inner voice.”
 Many of us can recall at least one occasion during our lifetime when we were about to commit some big mistake but were impelled to resist by the Inner Self.